The plectic conjecture over function fields: Moduli spaces of shtukas

 Let $\Om$ be a finite $\fS_d^I$-stable subset of $X_\bullet^+(T)^{d\times I}$.
 We see from \ref{ss:symmetrizedbounds} that the above diagram restricts to commutative squares

 that are Cartesian up to universal homeomorphism.
-Note that we may further restrict to the $\mu$-truncated part to obtain analogous commutative squares.
 As in \ref{ss:unfoldsymmetricaction}, we see that $\fS_d^I$ has a right action on the right-hand sides for which the $\al$ are invariant and the right arrows are equivariant.